 Time frame: from randomization until discharge/40 weeks post menstrual age

-Rate of Persistence of Ductus-needing Pharmacological Treatment
+Proportion of Participants With Persistence of Ductus-needing Pharmacological Treatment

 Time frame: from randomization until discharge/40 weeks post menstrual age

-Rate of Surgical Ligation of PDA
+Proportion of Participants Requiring Surgical Ligation of PDA

 Time frame: from randomization until discharge/40 weeks post menstrual age

-Rate of Bronchopulmonary Dysplasia
+Proportion of Participants Developing Bronchopulmonary Dysplasia

 Time frame: at 36 weeks post menstrual age